'Hail Mary after Hail Mary': Biden administration struggles with border policy, fueling frustration

 "Encouraging robust debate, hearing different ideas, and getting lots of expertise before making policy decisions that impact millions of lives is a feature, not a bug," said Abdullah Hasan, a White House spokesperson, in a statement.
 "And it is through this smart, deliberative, and collaborative approach that we have seen significant progress in rebuilding the immigration system the prior Administration gutted."

-A DHS spokesperson defended the administration's response to what it called a "broken and dismantled immigration system" it inherited from the Trump administration.
+A DHS spokesperson maintained the administration is "unified," and defended the administration's response to what it called a "broken and dismantled immigration system" it inherited from the Trump administration.

+"This Administration is unified in its commitment to enforce our laws and secure our border, while building a safe, orderly, and humane immigration system; discussion and a diversity of ideas are not just expected but essential as we develop real solutions on an issue of this complexity," the spokesperson said.

 Ongoing political challenge for administration